-Cass Regional Medical Center's medical imaging department utilizes some of the most advanced radiologic technology available, including a 1.5T, 70 cm bore Siemens Aera MRI (magnetic resonance imaging machine), a 64-slice high-speed CT, a 16-slice CT scanner, PET/CT, teleradiography, digital mammography, vascular sonography, echocardiology (including transesophageal—TEE), nuclear medicine, nuclear heart procedures, fluoroscopy, tomography, state-of-the-art ultrasound, stereotactic breast biopsy, and bone densitometry.
-Cass Regional's medical imaging department utilizes PACS (picture archiving and communications system), through which crystal-clear digital diagnostic images (such as x-rays and CT scans) are quickly taken and transferred electronically to the radiologist for interpretation.
-The medical imaging department also periodically offers reduced-rate mammograms.
+Cass Regional Medical Center's Medical Imaging Department utilizes some of the most advanced radiologic technology available, including a 1.5T, 70 cm bore Siemens Aera MRI (magnetic resonance imaging machine), a 64-slice high-speed CT, a 16-slice CT scanner, PET/CT, teleradiography, digital mammography, vascular sonography, echocardiology (including transesophageal—TEE), nuclear medicine, nuclear heart procedures, fluoroscopy, tomography, state-of-the-art ultrasound and bone densitometry.
+Cass Regional's medical imaging department utilizes PACS (picture archiving and communications system) through which crystal-clear digital diagnostic images (such as x-rays and CT scans) are quickly taken and transferred electronically to the radiologist for interpretation.
+The department also periodically offers reduced-rate mammograms.
 Radiologists interpret test results on-site and via teleradiography 24 hours per day.

-Dexa, or bone density testing, which is used to measure bone strength and diagnose osteoporosis, is available Monday through Friday from 8 a.m. to 4:30 p.m.
+Dexa, or bone density testing, is used to measure bone strength and diagnose osteoporosis.
+This is available Monday through Friday from 8 a.m. to 4:30 p.m.

 Computed tomography (CT) uses x-rays to provide detailed pictures of structures inside the body.
 CT scans of the brain, soft tissue neck, sinus and facial bones, chest, pulmonary embolism, abdomen and pelvis, appendix, spine, upper and lower extremities, angiography, and CT-guided biopsy are available 24 hours a day, 7 days a week.

-Calcium scoring CT and cardiac CT are available by request.
+Calcium scoring CT, CT-guided biopsy and low dose lung screening is available by request.

 Recent studies have suggested that 3-D mammography, when used in conjunction with traditional 2-D digital mammograms, leads to higher rates of cancer detection and reduces false alarms for patients.